prajwallshetty/Mini-Projects-Hub/README.md

 1️⃣ **Fork the Repository** → Click the **Fork** button (top right).
 2️⃣ **Clone your Fork** →

+Copy the HTTPS clone URL from your fork (click the 'Code' button on GitHub), then run:
 ```bash
 git clone https://github.com/prajwallshetty/Mini-Projects-Hub.git
 ```